-This song from The Ramblin' Man hit number two on the country charts.
-Jennings sings of a rainy day woman, "I never seem to see you for the good times or the sunshine."
+This song from The Ramblin' Man hit No. 2 on the country charts.
+Jennings sings of a rainy day woman, saying "I never seem to see you for the good times or the sunshine."

 3. Theme from The Dukes of Hazzard (Good Ol' Boys)

 This song became incredibly popular as the theme song to the Dukes of Hazzard and hit No. 1 in 1980.
 Jennings also provided narration for the show and even made an in-person appearance in the last season.

 2. "Luckenbach, Texas (Back to the Basics of Love)"